arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 #### USB-A (J4)

-<p style="text-align: justify;">The onboard USB-A connector (female), shown in Figure 7, is integrated in the Portenta Hat Carrier for multiple purposes, including:</p>
+<p style="text-align: justify;">The onboard USB-A connector (female), shown in Figure 7, is integrated into the Portenta Hat Carrier for multiple purposes, including:</p>

 - Connecting external peripherals such as mouse devices, keyboards, USB cameras, hubs, and hard drives.
 - Data logging using a USB memory stick.